marius-team/marius/docs/getting_started.rst

 .. _getting_started_introduction:
 Introduction
 ============
-Marius is a toolbox that allows users to train and evaluate graph embedding models over large-scale data on a single machine without the need to write code.
+Marius is a system that allows users to train graph embedding models over large-scale data on a single machine without the need to write code.
-It is build on top of PyTorch.
+Marius uses PyTorch as the underlying tensor engine.

 To train a graph embedding model, a Marius Configuration file and the data are the only things you need to provide.
-Simple commands can be used to preprocess the dataset, deploy Marius, postprocess the trained models and embeddings, and make link prediction.
+Simple commands can be used to preprocess the dataset, deploy Marius, postprocess the trained models and embeddings, and perform link prediction.

-Users can also use Marius as a Python API.
+Users can also use Marius via a Python API.
 It can work seamlessly with existing popular machine learning libraries such as PyTorch.

-Practitioners can use Marius to conveniently train and evaluate graph embedding models, while researchers can use Marius for experiment settings that is compatible with data in various formats and comparable in terms of same data processing and evaluation process.

-Marius offers a set of model architectures options that users can combine to form the suitable model based on their needs.
-All these choices of model architectures can be performed by turning the Marius configuration file.
+Marius offers a set of model architectures that users can combine to choose a suitable model that fits their needs.
+Different model architectures can be chosen via the Marius configuration file.

-The core design principles for Marius are:

-* **No code paradigm for graph embedding pipelines**

-    The user of configuration based programming allows users to run Marius without ever having to write a line of code.
-Only commands in terminal is required to deploy a graph embedding pipeline including the dataset for training, the data storage, the execution hardware, model, hyperparameters etc.

-* **Seamless integration with popular machine learning libraries**

-    Marius' API can be used seamlessly with other popular machine learning libraries, such as PyTorch, to define the training pipeline of a graph embedding model.

 .. _getting_started_installation